silune/AgdaIntegers/README.md

-# Agda Integers
+# Integers as QIT

-Implementations of QIT's Integers in Agda to get started with Agda, Quotient Inductive Type and normalisation proofs.
+Implementations of Integers as QIT in Agda to get started with :
+  - Agda and inductive proof (Z is a ring)
+  - Quotient Inductive Type
+  - Normalisation proofs